OrbisWeb3/orbisdb/README.md

     - optional and designed to perform operations beyond the core’s scope.
     - Divided **into 4 categories** (additional types may be exposed):
         - **`Create new streams`** : Automatically create new streams based on external data sources (ie. blockchain event, a local CSV file or an API data source).
-        - **`Add meta data`**: Modifies or enhances the stream content before indexing (ie. classify the content using AI, fetch the ENS name of the stream’s controller)
+        - **`Add metadata`**: Modifies or enhances the stream content before indexing (ie. classify the content using AI, fetch the ENS name of the stream’s controller)
-        - **`Generate action post stream`**: Performs actions after the content has been indexed (ie. email notifications, trigger a blockchain transaction).
+        - **`Generate action post stream`**: Performs actions after the content has been indexed (ie. send an email or a push notification, trigger a blockchain transaction...).
-        - **`Gate a stream`:** Checks the stream details and decides whether it should be indexed or not (for moderation or token gating, ie. Gitcoin Passport)
+        - **`Validation / Gating`:** Checks the stream details and decides whether it should be indexed or not (for moderation, token gating or sybil resistance such as using Gitcoin Passport scores)
-    - we will initially launch with built-in plugins “made by Orbis”, but our goal is to enable 3rd party developers to build their own plugins.
+    - we will initially launch with built-in plugins “built by Orbis”, but our goal is to enable 3rd party developers to build their own plugins.

 ## Usage
 To get started with OrbisDB we recommend to download this repository locally and run it a simple NodeJS program.